 In this article, I discuss how leveraging your money to buy rental properties gives you higher returns than paying cash on rental properties.
 Rental properties also generate much better returns than most consumer debt including car loans.
 I feel as long as my returns on my investments are greater than the debt used to fund those investments, I can handle that debt.
 When you ask yourself if you should pay off your mortgage early, make sure this is the best decision for you.

-Here is my complete guide to investing in long-term rental properties which details how debt allows me to get over 20 percent cash on cash returns on my rental properties.
+Here is my complete guide to purchasing long-term rental properties which details how debt allows me to get over 20 percent cash on cash returns on my rental properties.

 Also for more information on how to buy the best rentals which will make the most money, check out my book: Build a Rental Property Empire: The no-nonsense book on finding deals, financing the right way, and managing wisely.
 The book is 374 pages long, comes in paperback or as an eBook and is an Amazon best seller.